 People are still following these traditions of charitable and generous deeds, handed down by their forefathers.
-They believe that these rituals performed in the name of recently dead will earn oneself great religious merit—all duly recorded in the Yama’s ledger.
+They believe that these rituals performed in the name of the recently dead will earn them great religious merit—all duly recorded in the Yama’s ledger.

 - The Festival of Nepal: Mary Anderson